Reik96/Jobsearch-Automation/README.md

 ## Resources:

-* https://towardsdatascience.com/automating-my-job-search-with-python-ee2b465c6a8f (This article piqued my interest in automating my job search.)
+* https://towardsdatascience.com/automating-my-job-search-with-python-ee2b465c6a8f (This article piqued my interest in automating my job search and helped me with the code.)

 * https://www.crummy.com/software/BeautifulSoup/bs4/doc/ (The documentation of the BeautifulSoup)